aj-stf/STF_Crew_Planner/README.md

 # STF_Crew_Planner
 Star Traders Frontiers Crew Planner v0.16

 CURRENT FEATURES
--Plan Bridge Crew, up to 7 officers
+- Plan Bridge Crew, up to 7 officers
--Plan Ship Layout
+- Plan Ship Layout
--Plan Non-officer Crew
+- Plan Non-officer Crew
--See Dice Pools for Crew and Ship
+- See Dice Pools for Crew and Ship
--See Ship Combat Dice Pools
+- See Ship Combat Dice Pools
--See Card Reward Pools
+- See Card Reward Pools
--Output to Text File
+- Output to Text File
--Save/Load to XML
+- Save/Load to XML
--Search All Talents by Job, Type, or Description term -Browse All Ships
+- Search All Talents by Job, Type, or Description term
+- Browse All Ships
--Browse All Components
+- Browse All Components
--Browse All Weapons
+- Browse All Weapons
--Weapon Layout with range and damage
+- Weapon Layout with range and damage

 TODO